RACV Logo

 Day 7: Plovdiv

 This morning, join a local guide for a tour of the main sights of Plovdiv.
-The most remarkable being the ancient Roman theatre, accidentally ‘discovered’ after a landslide exposed the site in the early 1970s.
+The most remarkable being the ancient Roman theatre, accidentally discovered after a landslide exposed the site in the early 1970s.
 Built in the 2nd century BC during the reign of Trajanus, the theatre seats about 6000 people and is now back in use!
 From here, wander up to the site of the former hilltop fortress of Nebet Tepe, where you can enjoy excellent views of the city.
 Head back down to visit the 15th-century Dzhumaya Mosque, which is still in use today.
-Then, enjoy a free afternoon to explore the city at your own pace.
+Then, enjoy a free afternoon to explore the city at your own pace – maybe explore the street art and cafes of the Kapana Creative District or learn about Bulgarian culture and traditions at the Ethnographic Museum.

 Day 9: Istanbul

 With no further activities planned, your adventure officially comes to an end.
-If you would like to extend your stay in Istanbul, and it’s recommended that you do, just get in touch with your booking agent to book additional accommodation.
+If you would like to extend your stay in Istanbul, and it’s recommended that you do, just get in touch with your booking agent ahead of time.

 Enquire now